Tunguska event: Scientific investigation

-Since the 1908 event, there have been an estimated 1,000 scholarly papers (most in Russian) published about the Tunguska explosion.
-Owing to the remoteness of the site and the limited instrumentation available at the time of the event, modern scientific interpretations of its cause and magnitude have relied chiefly on damage assessments and geological studies conducted many years after the event.
+Since the 1908 event, an estimated 1,000 scholarly papers (most in Russian) have been published about the Tunguska explosion.
+Owing to the site's remoteness and the limited instrumentation available at the time of the event, modern scientific interpretations of its cause and magnitude have relied chiefly on damage assessments and geological studies conducted many years after the event.
 Estimates of its energy have ranged from 3–30 MtonTNT.

-It was not until more than a decade after the event that any scientific analysis of the region took place, in part due to the isolation of the area and significant political upheaval affecting Russia in the 1910s.
+Not until more than a decade after the event did any scientific analysis of the region take place, in part due to the area's isolation and significant political upheaval affecting Russia in the 1910s.
 In 1921, the Russian mineralogist Leonid Kulik led a team to the Podkamennaya Tunguska River basin to conduct a survey for the Soviet Academy of Sciences.
-Although they never visited the central blast area, the many local accounts of the event led Kulik to believe that the explosion had been caused by a giant meteorite impact.
+Although they never visited the central blast area, the many local accounts of the event led Kulik to believe that a giant meteorite impact had caused the event.
 Upon returning, he persuaded the Soviet government to fund an expedition to the suspected impact zone, based on the prospect of salvaging meteoric iron.

 Kulik led a scientific expedition to the Tunguska blast site in 1927.
 He hired local Evenki hunters to guide his team to the centre of the blast area, where they expected to find an impact crater.
-To their surprise, there was no crater to be found at ground zero.
-Instead they found a zone, roughly 8 km across, where the trees were scorched and devoid of branches, but still standing upright.
-Trees more distant from the centre had been partly scorched and knocked down in a direction away from the centre, creating a large radial pattern of downed trees.
+To their surprise, there was no crater at ground zero.
+Instead, they found a zone, roughly 8 km across, where the trees were scorched and devoid of branches, but still standing upright.
+Trees farther from the centre had been partly scorched and knocked down away from the centre, creating a large radial pattern of downed trees.

 In the 1960s, it was established that the zone of levelled forest occupied an area of 2150 km2, its shape resembling a gigantic spread-eagled butterfly with a "wingspan" of 70 km and a "body length" of 55 km.
-Upon closer examination, Kulik located holes that he erroneously concluded were meteorite holes; he did not have the means at that time to excavate the holes.
+Upon closer examination, Kulik found holes that he erroneously concluded were meteorite holes; he did not have the means at that time to excavate the holes.